Ticket to New Year's: Cooking with Jerry

 The December 31, 1987 concert was broadcast on pay-per-view TV.
 The broadcast included several sketches that had been recorded in advance with members of the Grateful Dead.
 These are included in Ticket to New Year's, between the first and second sets.

-First we see Tom Davis, explaining to the camera that nowadays many of us don't need to use drugs or alcohol to have a good time on New Year's Eve.
-As an example of this he interviews Jerry Garcia who, in a short satire of a cooking show, explains how to make hors d'oeuvres and non alcoholic punch.
+First we see Tom Davis, explaining to the camera that people need not use drugs or alcohol to have a good time on New Year's Eve.
+As an example of this he interviews Jerry Garcia who, in a short satire of a cooking show, explains how to make hors d'oeuvres and non-alcoholic punch.
 Next, all six members of the band answer pre-recorded questions from Deadheads.
 Some of the questions and especially the answers are less than perfectly serious.
 After that is a brief scene of Mickey Hart as Mr. Spock using a Vulcan mind meld to read the thoughts of Jerry Garcia as Santa Claus.
 The sketches conclude with the band answering more questions from Deadheads.

 Then, back at the concert, the clock has struck midnight, and as the second set begins, Bill Graham can briefly be seen, riding in over the audience on a replica of the Golden Gate Bridge.